SiracencoSerghei/useful/git/basics_git.md

-## Summarized guide for getting started with Git:
+## Summarized guide for getting started with Git :
 ### 1. Install Git

 First, ensure that Git is installed on your system.
 You can download it from git-scm.com.